Chi-square test of the relativistic precession model through the neutron star IGR J17511-3057: 4. Modeling of data

 As it was demonstrated in (Bambi, 2015) we can define a $\chi^{2}$ variable (with two rather than three degrees of freedom) which can be used for the obtaining of confidence level regions in the plane of the parameters $a$ and $M$ in the following way

 Here $\chi_{\rm i, min}^2$ is the minimum value of (\ref{merit_Bambi}), which is actually zero whenever the system defined by the three frequencies and the three observed values has a solution, while $\chi_{\rm i}^2$ is the value of (\ref{merit_Bambi}) obtained for given values of $M$ and $a$ and minimized with respect to $r_{\rm i}$.
-(The geometrical interpretation of this condition is briefly commented in (Stefanov, 2020).)
+(The geometrical interpretation of this condition is briefly commented in (Stefanov, 2020a).)
 The $\chi^{2}$ variable (\ref{Delta_chi}) has three terms and depends on three parameters.
 Once again, two of the parameters, $M$ and $a$ can vary freely, but the value of $r_{\rm i}$ is chosen so as to minimize $\Delta \chi_{\rm i}^2$.
 The minimization of $\Delta \chi_{\rm i}^2$ with respect to one of the parameters reduces the degrees of freedom by one, or ${\rm dof}=3-1=2$.
-For more details on the $\chi^{2}$ goodness-of-fit test we refer the reader to (Press et al., 2007), (Bevington \& Robinson, 2003), (Peter Scott) and (Stefanov \& Tasheva, 2022).
+For more details\footnote{Prof. Peter Scott has a document entitled ``\textit{Physics 133 Lab manual}'' on his personal webpage \texttt{ http://scott.physics.ucsc.edu/} which is an excellent pedagogical text on the chi-square goodness-of-fit test.} on the $\chi^{2}$ goodness-of-fit test we refer the reader to (Press et al., 2007), (Bevington \& Robinson, 2003) and (Stefanov \& Tasheva, 2022).

 In 68.3\% of the cases the $\chi^{2}$ variable $\Delta \chi_{\rm i}^2$ takes values lower than or equal to 2.3.
 This confidence level, corresponding to 1-$\sigma$, defines a region in the space of parameters $M$ and $a$.
-Its boundary is represented by an ellipse on Figure \ref{1triad} for each one of the three groups of observations -- 1, 2 and 7.
+Its boundary is represented by an ellipse on Figure 1 for each one of the three groups of observations -- 1, 2 and 7.